 Cause and Effect: The Rise of Causal AI and Its World-Changing Impact

 Artificial intelligence (AI) is transforming our world.
 You might be thinking that generative AI is the future, but the next big thing in AI is already around the corner.
-Causal AI is one of the most exciting areas of this rapidly-evolving field and it will catapult AI to the next level when ready.
+As a futurist, it is my job to look ahead, and I believe Causal AI is one of the most exciting areas of this rapidly-evolving field, and it will catapult AI to the next level when ready.

 Causal AI refers to the use of AI to make decisions and predictions based on cause-and-effect relationships rather than just correlational relationships.
 This technology is gaining widespread recognition for its ability to provide more accurate insights and decision-making capabilities.